Colonization of Mars: Economic drivers and prerequisites

+Local resource extraction and trade with Earth

+No evidence of abundant resources on Mars with value to Earth has been collected.
+The distance between Mars and Earth would present a considerable challenge to potential trade between the planets.

+Local trade

 Some early Mars colonies might specialize in developing local resources for Martian consumption, such as water and/or ice.
 Local resources can also be used in infrastructure construction.
 One source of Martian ore currently known to be available is metallic iron in the form of nickel–iron meteorites.
 Iron in this form is more easily extracted than from the iron oxides that cover the planet.

-Another main inter-Martian trade good during early colonization could be manure.
-Assuming that life doesn't exist on Mars, the soil is going to be very poor for growing plants, so manure and other fertilizers will be valued highly in any Martian civilization until the planet changes enough chemically to support growing vegetation on its own.
+Another inter-Martian trade good during colonization could be manure, as soil will be very poor for growing plants.

 Solar power is a candidate for power for a Martian colony.
 Solar insolation (the amount of solar radiation that reaches Mars) is about 42% of that on Earth, since Mars is about 52% farther from the Sun and insolation falls off as the square of distance.
-But the thin atmosphere would allow almost all of that energy to reach the surface as compared to Earth, where the atmosphere absorbs roughly a quarter of the solar radiation.
+However, Mars's thin atmosphere would allow almost all of that energy to reach the surface as compared to Earth, where the atmosphere absorbs roughly a quarter of the solar radiation.
 Sunlight on the surface of Mars would be much like a moderately cloudy day on Earth.

-Economic drivers

-Space colonization on Mars can roughly be said to be possible when the necessary methods of space colonization become cheap enough (such as space access by cheaper launch systems) to meet the cumulative funds that have been gathered for the purpose.